 Applicants are asked to submit two examples of their coursework prior to interview and these will form the basis for discussion during the interview itself.
 These pieces do not have to be in religious studies, but should be in a cognate humanities discipline such as History or English.
 The interviews will normally be with two Fellows, one of whom will be the Director of Studies, and are intended to explore the applicant's range of intellectual interests and their breadth of knowledge.

-All applicants for Theology, Religion, and Philosophy of Religion are required to take a written assessment at interview, if interviewed.
+All applicants for Theology, Religion, and Philosophy of Religion are required to take a written assessment if interviewed.